RNCryptor/RNCryptor/README.md

 * AES-256.
 While Bruce Schneier has made some interesting recommendations regarding moving to AES-128 due to certain attacks on AES-256, my current thinking is in line with Colin Percival here: http://www.daemonology.net/blog/2009-07-31-thoughts-on-AES.html.
 PBKDF2 output is effectively random, which should negate related-keys attacks against the kinds of use cases we're interested in.

-* AES-CTR mode.
-CBC is the most commonly available, but it requires padding, and anything that requires padding opens itself up to the possibility of padding oracle attacks.
-CTR uses no padding and so padding oracles aren't possible.
-Moreover, the lack of padding makes the ciphertext slightly shorter, and in theory (though I don't believe currently in practice on any CommonCryptor platform) AES-CTR can be parallelized.
+* AES-CBC mode.
+This was a somewhat complex decision, but the ubiquity of CBC outweighs other considerations here.
+There are no major problems with CBC mode, and nonce-based modes like CTR have other trade-offs.
+See http://robnapier.net/blog/mode-rncryptor-767 for more details on this decision.

 * Encrypt-then-MAC.
-If there were a good authenticated AES mode on iOS (GCM for instance), I would probably use that for it's simplicity.
+If there were a good authenticated AES mode on iOS (GCM for instance), I would probably use that for its simplicity.
 Colin Percival makes [good arguments for hand-coding an encrypt-than-MAC](http://www.daemonology.net/blog/2009-06-24-encrypt-then-mac.html) rather than using an authenticated
 AES mode, but in RNCryptor mananging the HMAC actually adds quite a bit of complexity.
 I'd rather the complexity at a more broadly peer-reviewed layer like CommonCryptor than at the RNCryptor layer.
 But this isn't an option, so I fall back to my own Encrypt-than-MAC.